An Introduction to Double/Debiased Machine Learning: Introduction

-In complement to the present article, we provide additional resources on the website \href{https://dmlguide.github.io}{\underline{dmlguide.github.io}}.
-The materials include replication files, additional examples with codes, references to software packages implementing DML, and links to other resources.
+To complement the present article, we provide additional resources on our regularly updated website \href{https://dmlguide.github.io}{\underline{dmlguide.github.io}}.
+The materials include replication files, additional examples with code, references to DML software packages, and links to other resources.

-In terms of scope, we emphasize that DML---or any other estimation framework---cannot replace careful reasoning about identifying assumptions.
-Rather, with a well-defined target parameter and corresponding identifying assumptions, DML can aid in obtaining estimates of the target parameter in the presence of complex data structures and without relying on pre-specified functional form assumptions.\footnote{DML is useful only after a target parameter is defined and the relationship between observed and unobserved variables is well understood. \citet{heckman2007econometric} summarize the three distinct tasks of causal analysis as 1) definition of a target parameter, 2) identification of the parameter in a population, and 3) estimation of the parameter with data.
-DML contributes solely to the final task.} With this understanding, we discuss causal identification assumptions only with the aim of illustrating the economic content of the applications.
+In terms of scope, we emphasize that DML---or any other estimation framework---cannot replace careful reasoning about economic parameters and identifying assumptions.
+Rather, with a well-defined target parameter and corresponding identifying assumptions, DML can aid in obtaining estimates of the target parameter in the presence of complex data structures and without relying on pre-specified functional form assumptions.
+In other words, DML is useful only after a target parameter is defined and the assumptions linking observed data to that parameter are well understood.\footnote{This treatment parallels \citet{heckman2007econometric}, who stress that estimation plays a limited role relative to defining a target parameter and articulating the assumptions that connect it to the data. } With this understanding, we discuss identification assumptions only with the aim of illustrating the economic content of the applications.
 Further, we will not review specific ML methods. \citet{varian2014big}, \citet{Sendhil:MLAppliedMetrics}, \citet{athey2019_ml}, and \citet{dell2024deep} provide reviews of ML methods targeted at economists. \citet{Hastie2009} and \citet{islp} are classic textbook treatments of popular ML methods.